Working at Google.

 Created by Kevin and Jaisen

-The Scholar App let college students and professors collaborate on Facebook without having to friend each other.
+The Scholar App was one of the first education apps on the Facebook Platform and let college students and professors collaborate on Facebook without having to friend each other.
 College attendance was verified by requiring a college email address.
 Colleges and their course catalogs were imported through crowd sourcing.

 Students and professors could share notes, upload media, view and edit the syllabus, and have discussions.
 It was an easy way to interact with your classmates outside the classroom.